ukma-cs-ssdm-2025/team-bottleneck/docs/requirements/use-cases.md

 ---

-### UC-001: Пошук паркомісця
+### UC-001: Parking Spot Search
-- **Primary Actor:** Водій
+- **Primary Actor:** Driver
-- **Goal:** Знайти вільне місце для паркування
+- **Goal:** Find an available parking spot
-- **Preconditions:** Водій увійшов у систему; карта доступна
+- **Preconditions:** Driver is logged in; map is available
-- **Postconditions:** На карті відображається список вільних місць
+- **Postconditions:** Available spots are displayed on the map
 - **Main Success Scenario:**
-  1. Водій вводить адресу або район.
+  1. Driver enters an address or district.
-  2. Система відображає карту з усіма місцями.
+  2. System displays the map with all spots.
-  3. Вільні місця позначені зеленим, зайняті — червоним.
+  3. Free spots are marked green, occupied — red.
 - **Alternate/Exception Flows:**
-  - A1: Якщо немає вільних місць → система показує повідомлення "Немає доступних паркомісць".
+  - A1: No available spots → system shows "No available parking spots".
-  - E1: Якщо відсутнє з’єднання з сервером → система показує повідомлення про помилку.
+  - E1: No connection to server → system shows an error message.

 ---

-### UC-002: Онлайн-оплата
+### UC-002: Online Payment
-- **Primary Actor:** Водій
+- **Primary Actor:** Driver
-- **Goal:** Оплатити паркування онлайн
+- **Goal:** Pay for parking online
-- **Preconditions:** Водій вибрав вільне місце; є доступ до інтернету
+- **Preconditions:** Driver selected a free spot; internet is available
-- **Postconditions:** Оплата підтверджена; місце позначене як зайняте
+- **Postconditions:** Payment is confirmed; spot marked as occupied
 - **Main Success Scenario:**
-  1. Водій обирає паркомісце.
+  1. Driver selects a parking spot.
-  2. Система пропонує варіанти оплати (картка, Stripe).
+  2. System provides payment options (card, Stripe).
-  3. Водій вводить платіжні дані та підтверджує.
+  3. Driver enters payment data and confirms.
-  4. Система обробляє транзакцію та надсилає квитанцію.
+  4. System processes the transaction and sends a receipt.
 - **Alternate/Exception Flows:**
-  - A1: Якщо картка відхилена → система пропонує повторити або вибрати інший метод.
+  - A1: Card declined → system prompts to retry or select another method.
-  - E1: Якщо сервер платежів недоступний → система показує повідомлення про помилку.
+  - E1: Payment server unavailable → system shows an error message.

 ---

-### UC-003: Додавання нових паркінгів
+### UC-003: Adding New Parking Lots
-- **Primary Actor:** Адміністратор
+- **Primary Actor:** Administrator
-- **Goal:** Додати новий паркінг у систему
+- **Goal:** Add a new parking lot to the system
-- **Preconditions:** Адміністратор увійшов у кабінет
+- **Preconditions:** Administrator is logged in
-- **Postconditions:** Новий паркінг з’явився на карті
+- **Postconditions:** New parking lot appears on the map
 - **Main Success Scenario:**
-  1. Адміністратор переходить у меню “Додати паркінг”.
+  1. Administrator navigates to "Add Parking Lot".
-  2. Вводить назву, адресу та параметри паркінгу.
+  2. Enters name, address, and parking parameters.
-  3. Система зберігає дані та додає паркінг у базу.
+  3. System saves data to the database.
-  4. Паркінг з’являється на карті користувачів.
+  4. Parking lot appears on users’ maps.
 - **Alternate/Exception Flows:**
-  - A1: Якщо дані неповні → система не дає зберегти й просить заповнити всі поля.
+  - A1: Incomplete data → system prevents saving and asks to fill all fields.
-  - E1: Якщо база недоступна → система показує повідомлення про помилку.
+  - E1: Database unavailable → system shows an error message.

 ---

-### UC-004: Повідомлення про помилки
+### UC-004: Error Notifications
-- **Primary Actor:** Водій
+- **Primary Actor:** Driver
-- **Goal:** Отримати зрозуміле повідомлення про помилку
+- **Goal:** Receive clear error messages
-- **Preconditions:** Водій виконує дію (пошук, оплата і т.д.)
+- **Preconditions:** Driver performs an action (search, payment, etc.)
-- **Postconditions:** Користувач знає, як виправити дію
+- **Postconditions:** User understands how to fix the action
 - **Main Success Scenario:**
-  1. Водій вводить некоректні дані.
+  1. Driver enters incorrect data.
-  2. Система перевіряє введене.
+  2. System validates the input.
-  3. Система показує повідомлення з поясненням і підказкою.
+  3. System shows a message with explanation and guidance.
 - **Alternate/Exception Flows:**
-  - A1: Якщо помилка критична → система пропонує звернутися у службу підтримки.
+  - A1: Critical error → system suggests contacting support.

 ---

-### UC-005: Push-нагадування
+### UC-005: Push Reminders
-- **Primary Actor:** Водій
+- **Primary Actor:** Driver
-- **Goal:** Отримати нагадування про завершення часу паркування
+- **Goal:** Receive a reminder before parking time ends
-- **Preconditions:** Водій забронював місце та вказав час
+- **Preconditions:** Driver booked a spot and set a duration
-- **Postconditions:** Водій отримує сповіщення за 10 хвилин до завершення
+- **Postconditions:** Driver receives notification 10 minutes before expiration
 - **Main Success Scenario:**
-  1. Водій бронює місце.
+  1. Driver books a spot.
-  2. Система відраховує час.
+  2. System counts down the time.
-  3. За 10 хвилин до завершення система надсилає push/email повідомлення.
+  3. 10 minutes before expiration, system sends push/email notification.
-  4. Повідомлення містить кнопку “Продовжити паркування”.
+  4. Notification includes a "Extend Parking" button.
 - **Alternate/Exception Flows:**
-  - A1: Якщо повідомлення не доставлено (нема інтернету) → система повторює відправку.
+  - A1: Notification not delivered (no internet) → system retries sending.

 ---

-### UC-006: Мобільний доступ
+### UC-006: Mobile Access
-- **Primary Actor:** Водій
+- **Primary Actor:** Driver
-- **Goal:** Користуватися сервісом з телефону
+- **Goal:** Use the service on a mobile device
-- **Preconditions:** Сервіс відкритий на мобільному пристрої
+- **Preconditions:** Service is opened on a mobile device
-- **Postconditions:** Сторінки відображаються коректно
+- **Postconditions:** Pages display correctly
 - **Main Success Scenario:**
-  1. Водій відкриває сайт на смартфоні.
+  1. Driver opens the website on a smartphone.
-  2. Сайт підлаштовується під екран (адаптивна верстка).
+  2. Site adjusts to screen (responsive design).
-  3. Водій може натискати на кнопки (мін.
-44x44 px).
+  3. Driver can click buttons (minimum 44x44 px).
 - **Alternate/Exception Flows:**
-  - A1: Якщо пристрій дуже старий → система показує спрощену версію.
+  - A1: Very old device → system shows simplified version.

 ---

-### UC-007: Збереження даних
+### UC-007: Data Retention
-- **Primary Actor:** Адміністратор
+- **Primary Actor:** Administrator
-- **Goal:** Бути впевненим у збереженні даних
+- **Goal:** Ensure data is safely stored
-- **Preconditions:** Дані користувачів і бронювань збережені у БД
+- **Preconditions:** User and booking data saved in the DB
-- **Postconditions:** Дані захищені резервною копією
+- **Postconditions:** Data protected via backup
 - **Main Success Scenario:**
-  1. Система регулярно зберігає дані у базу.
+  1. System regularly saves data to the database.
-  2. Раз на добу створює резервну копію у хмарне сховище.
+  2. Daily backups are created in cloud storage.
-  3. Адміністратор бачить підтвердження успішного backup.
+  3. Administrator sees confirmation of successful backup.
 - **Alternate/Exception Flows:**
-  - A1: Якщо backup не вдався → система надсилає адміністратору повідомлення про помилку.
+  - A1: Backup fails → system sends an error notification to the administrator.

 ---

-### UC-008: Історія оплат
+### UC-008: Transaction History
-- **Primary Actor:** Водій
+- **Primary Actor:** Driver
-- **Goal:** Переглянути історію оплат
+- **Goal:** View payment history
-- **Preconditions:** Водій має акаунт із виконаними оплатами
+- **Preconditions:** Driver has an account with completed payments
-- **Postconditions:** Водій бачить список транзакцій
+- **Postconditions:** Driver sees a list of transactions
 - **Main Success Scenario:**
-  1. Водій переходить у профіль.
+  1. Driver opens the profile.
-  2. Обирає вкладку “Мої оплати”.
+  2. Selects the "My Payments" tab.
-  3. Система показує список оплат із датою, часом і сумою.
+  3. System displays payments with date, time, and amount.
-  4. Користувач застосовує фільтрацію за датою.
+  4. User can filter by date.
 - **Alternate/Exception Flows:**
-  - A1: Якщо історія порожня → система показує “Ви ще не здійснювали оплат”.
+  - A1: History empty → system shows "No payments yet".
-  - E1: Якщо база недоступна → система показує повідомлення про помилку.
+  - E1: Database unavailable → system shows an error message.